CaptivateIQ Alternative: Simpler Commission Management for Growing Teams

 The cost doesn't fit.
 CaptivateIQ doesn't publish pricing.
 According to Vendr's procurement data (as of early 2026), the Incentives product runs approximately $660 per seat annually before volume discounts — so a 25-rep team is looking at roughly $16,500/year before integration costs ($11,000/year) and professional services (Silver tier: $8,000 for 50 hours; Gold: $18,000 for 100 hours).
 The all-in cost for a smaller team can exceed $40,000 in year one.

 The implementation timeline is too long.
 CaptivateIQ implementations typically run 4–12 weeks, with professional services support required.
 For a company that needs commission software running next month — not next quarter — this is a blocker.
+For a detailed side-by-side, see how Carvd compares to CaptivateIQ.

 Plan complexity doesn't justify enterprise tooling.
 A team running a flat rate, a tiered plan, and an occasional SPIFF doesn't need SmartGrid.
 Configuring enterprise ICM software to manage moderate plan complexity is overengineering — and the per-rep cost reflects features that won't get used.